 Baking Soda: Baking soda can act as a degreaser, so it will remove some of the oils from the hair, but it won’t do it very gently.
 A solution of baking soda in water has a very high pH, (about 9.5), which is too high for the hair, and can irritate your scalp.
 It will not close the cuticle and will eventually leave your hair brittle and prone to breakage.
 Citric acid can be used as a PH balancer.

 Body soap bars: Soap bars are very similar to liquid castile soap, but they have a solid form.
 The chemistry behind these two products is the same and they both have a pH which is way too high for the hair.
 Soap bars will clean the hair effectively, but since they won’t close the cuticle down, or balance the pH of the hair, it will leave the hair dry, tangled and prone to further damage.

 When it comes to choosing natural oils, there are hundreds of options.
 The right oil will largely depend on what your hair type needs.
 Start by identifying what type of hair you have and any specific hair needs such as increased moisture, less oil, or colour protection.

 Coconut oil results in harder soap bars than olive oil, but olive oil tends to be more nourishing making it ideal for dry hair or damaged hair.
-Sweet almond oil is great for color-treated hair thanks to its natural color-staying properties.
+Sweet almond oil is great for colour-treated hair thanks to its natural colour-staying properties.